Troubleshooting

 Reason: 1: Operation not permitted

-To avoid this error, the data needs to be stored in a volume rather than a bind mounted directory (see ).
+To avoid this error, the data needs to be stored in a volume rather than a bind mounted directory (see the mongo image documentation for more details).
 To store data inside Docker volumes mounted inside the MongoDB and Redis containers, add the following to config/docker-compose.override.yml (create this file if it doesn't exist yet):

 volumes: